tuanyuan2008/amazon-shopping-assistant/README.md

-# Amazon Shopping Assistant Agent (LangGraph Edition)
+# Amazon Shopping Assistant Agent

 An autonomous agent that helps users shop on Amazon using natural language processing, web automation, and a modern graph-based workflow with [LangGraph](https://github.com/langchain-ai/langgraph).